firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-124:8">Our help is in the name of the LORD, who made heaven and earth.</p>

-<p id="psa-125:1"><A Song of degrees.> They that trust in the LORD shall be as mount Zion, which cannot be removed, but abideth for ever.</p>
+<p id="psa-125:1">They that trust in the LORD shall be as mount Zion, which cannot be removed, but abideth for ever.</p>

 <p id="psa-125:2">As the mountains are round about Jerusalem, so the LORD is round about his people from henceforth even for ever.</p>